RadioShack CEO steps down as company tries to hasten revival

 “Moving forward with the decision sooner rather than later will help establish the right leadership to address the company’s challenges.”

-RadioShack’s shares, which have fallen more than 80 percent since Gooch took over last May, were down 0.8 percent at $2.54 in morning trading.
+RadioShack’s shares, which have fallen more than 80 percent since Gooch took over last May, were up 0.8 percent at $2.58 in morning trading on Wednesday.

 RadioShack, famous in the vacuum tube era as a hangout for radio and electronics enthusiasts, has been increasingly focusing on selling low-margin phone calling plans and smartphones, particularly the Apple Inc (AAPL.O) iPhone.

-Mirroring the fortunes of other electronics retailers such as Best Buy Co Inc (BBY.N), the company’s operating margins shrank to 3.5 percent in 2011 from 8.7 percent in 2009.

-Operating margins could decline to -0.1 percent in 2012, Bradley Thomas of KeyBanc Capital Markets said in a note.

-RadioShack, whose joint venture with Target Corp (TGT.N) has fallen short of expectations, is also facing increasing competition from Wal-Mart Stores Inc (WMT.N) and online retailers such as Amazon.com Inc (AMZN.O).
+The company, whose joint venture with Target Corp (TGT.N) has fallen short of expectations, is also facing increasing competition from online retailers such as Amazon.com Inc (AMZN.O).

-“If you see what is going on with Best Buy, this space is having a very difficult time now,” said Morris Ajzenman of Griffin Securities.

-“There is no sign of fundamental improvement,” he said.
-“I am absolutely not surprised (at Gooch’s departure).”

 Finding a new CEO may not be easy, Alan Rifkin of Barclays Capital wrote in a note, saying the new leader would need “unique strategic vision” to fix all of the retailer’s problems.